julzaza/wildwitchherbs/_posts/2026-01-17-modern-hormone-advice-vs-folk-medicine.md

   These practices were functional, encoded into daily life, and **intertwined herbal care with spiritual vigilance**.

+  These fears of uncontrolled female power also surface in binding rites and fertility workings surrounding marriage and reproduction, documented in **[Balkan Love Magic: What Was Done and Why It Was Feared](/balkan-love-magic)**.

 - **Chinese Medicine (Unschuld, *Medicine in China*)**

   Irregular cycles were **read as messages**, not disorders.